Adroiti/docs-for-code-review-tools/RuboCop/Lint-RescueWithoutErrorClass.md

-Pattern: `rescue` without error class
+Pattern: Use of `rescue` without error class

 Issue: -